BloomTech-Labs/scribble-stadium-fe/README.md

 - Please see [Labs Gitflow](https://github.com/Lambda-School-Labs/labs28-gitflow.git) for proper flow on all your pull requests.

 ## Documentation

+- This is the link to the proper glossary documentation for the project (https://docs.google.com/document/d/1I2dtnjUtSmGxIfcuUWKrIRBhrCAFlmQ0RnJ3DZJIy4g/edit)

 See [Backend Documentation](https://story-squad-b-api.herokuapp.com/api-docs/) for details on the backend of our project.